 Another great use for Awario is monitoring keyword phrases that can help you acquire customers.
 For example, let’s imagine you have a yoga studio local business.
-You can monitor the internet for phrases like “Looking for a good yoga studio nearby”, or “anyone recommend a yoga class in town?”.
+You can monitor the internet for phrases like “Looking for a good yoga studio nearby”, or “can anyone recommend a yoga class in town?”.
 You, or your marketing team, can pick up the email alerts and respond to the mentions.
 Help them with their queries and score new clients.
 Easy.

 Want to know what type of website your competitor uses?
-Would you like to try the technology your competitor is using for their digital marketing campaigns?
+Would you like to try the technology your competitor is using for their marketing campaigns?

 Built With is a free tool that gives you a ton of information on a website's tech and marketing tools.

-BuiltWith will also show you the website’s email marketing tools, content management system (if used), content delivery network, and some of the plugins used.
+BuiltWith will also show you the website’s email tools, content management system (if used), content delivery network, and some of the plugins used.

 The chrome extension WhatRuns is another excellent tool for checking a website’s tech stack and marketing tools.

 For most businesses, social media profiles exist for brand awareness.
 Certain niches are suited to social media traffic generation but for the majority of websites, social just doesn’t send customers like organic, paid, and referral traffic.
 But that’s no reason to ignore it.
 The benefits of brand awareness can’t be understated.
 Why do you think Coca-Cola and Nike advertise so heavily when everyone knows who they are?